Mariners vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have gone 52-38 in games they were favored on the moneyline (winning 57.8% of those games).
+- The Mariners are 53-38 in games they were listed as the moneyline favorite (winning 58.2% of those games).

-- Based on this game's moneyline, the Mariners have an implied win probability of 57.4%.
+- Based on this matchup's moneyline, the Mariners' implied win probability is 61.5%.

-- In the 134 games in which oddsmakers have set an over/under for Seattle, it has combined with opponents to go over the total 67 times (67-63-4).
+- Seattle has played in 135 games with a set over/under, and have combined with its opponents to go over the total 68 times (68-63-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!